TheRealComedian/goober-pack/README.md

 ## Contributions
 To suggest features add them to the sheet
 To submit a feature to be added directly create a pull request on the repository, or contact me directly

+## Issues
+### Issues with Minecraft
+* Creeper uses slowed version of fuse.ogg from TNT. to my knowledge this cannot be changed, but I will continue to look into it. until then I decided the TNT fuse sound was more integral than the creeper fuse.